paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-03-13-logical_flexbox.markdown

 Currently, [logical properties][16] are only fully supported by Firefox (41.0+), while support in other browsers is either patchy or non-existent.
 That said, [Autoprefixer][17] will add the relevant `-moz-` and `-webkit-` prefixes for the corresponding proprietary margin and padding properties in those browsers, while Microsoft considers implementing these properties [a high priority][18].

-Until support improves, I'll just cringe a little whenever I see the words `left` or `right` in a CSS file, and add physical positioning to my growing list of things we can't take for granted when building a website.
+Until support improves, I'll just cringe a little whenever I see the words `left` or `right` in a CSS file, and add physical positioning to my growing list of things I won't take for granted when building a website.

 * * *

-<ins datetime="2016-03-17">**Update:** Many thanks to [Jonathan Garner][19] for pointing out that in my header example, [you can push the logo and navigation apart by adding `justify-content: space-apart`][20] to `<header>`, thus avoiding the need for any positional values, be they physical or logical.
-As is so often the case, there can be many ways to achieve the same objective, but Jonathan's solution is certainly more sensible.
-Still, with auto margins a key aspect of flexbox layout along the main axis, the issue I describe doesn't go away entirely.</ins>
+<ins datetime="2016-03-17">**Update:** Many thanks to [Jonathan Garner][19] for pointing out that [I can push the site name and navigation apart by adding `justify-content: space-between`][20] to the flex container, thus avoiding the need for any positional values, physical or logical.
+As is so often the case, there can be many means of achieving the same objective, but Jonathan's solution is certainly the most sensible.
+Still, with auto margins a key component of flexbox layouts, the issue doesn't go away entirely.</ins>
+{: #update-1}

 [1]: https://www.w3.org/TR/css-flexbox-1/
 [2]: http://caniuse.com/flexbox